geerlingguy/docker-debian10-ansible/README.md

 ## Tags

-  - `latest`: Latest stable version of Ansible.
+  - `latest`: Latest stable version of Ansible, with Python 3.x.

-The latest tag is a lightweight image for basic validation of Ansible playbooks.
+  - `python2`: Latest stable version of Ansible, with Python 2.x.

 ## How to Build